coleenquadros/configuration/docs/cloud.redhat.com/dev-onboarding/README.md

 - `link_url`: Link to project in Openshift console
 - `message`: The message you want to display in slack or pagerduy
 - `runbook`: Link to SOP in platform-docs or app-interface

+### Route Alerts to Team Channels in CoreOS Slack

+Follow instructions documented [here](https://gitlab.cee.redhat.com/snippets/2733) to route alerts to your team channel in CoreOS slack.